ml-opensource/Rye/README.md

 #### Where To Show the Alert?

-Where to show a Rye alert is determined by a `Rye.Position` enum which is defined like so:
+Where to show a Rye alert is determined by the `Rye.Position` and `Rye.Alignment` enums which are defined like so:

 ```swift
 public enum Position {